livekit/livekit-docs/docs/deploy/5-distributed.md

 title: Distributed Set-up
 ---

-LiveKit is architected to be distributed, with homogeneous instances running across many instances; with Redis as the only external dependency.
+LiveKit is architected to be distributed, with homogeneous instances running across many servers.
+In distributed mode, Redis is required as shared data store and message bus.

 ## Multi-node routing